paulsteele/HvZ-App/documentation/product_backlog.md

  * As a player, I'd like to be able to send complaints to the admins.
  * As an admin, I'd like to be able to receive complaints from the players.
  * As a human, I'd like to be able to register a tag through the app.
- * As a zombie, I'd like to be able to be tagged and have my own tagging functionality be disabled for a cool down timer.
+ * As a zombie, I'd like to be able to be tagged and have my own tagging functionality be disabled for a variable cool down timer.
  * As a zombie, I'd like to be able to register a tag through the app.
  * As a human, I'd like to be able to be tagged and the converted to the zombie team.
  * As a player, I'd like to be able to group chat between a limited number of players. (if time allows)
  * As a player, I'd like to view in-game statistics.
  * As an admin, I'd like to directly change database information through the server console.
- * As an admin, change game settings such as cool down timers, through the app.
+ * As an admin, I'd like to change game settings such as cool down timers, through the app.
- * As an admin, have a button to randomly set up the orignal zombies.
+ * As an admin, I'd like to at the start of the game be able to randomly select the original zombies.
- * As a admin, create mission objectives that all players can see.
+ * As a admin, I'd like to create mission objectives that all players can see.
- * As a player, see mission objectives through the app.
+ * As a player, I'd like to see mission objectives through the app.
- * As a user, look on the map and see gps location of other players.
+ * As a user, I'd like to look on the map and see gps location of other players. (if time allows)
- * As a user, see a leaderboard of current players
+ * As a user, I'd like to see a leaderboard of current players
- * As a user, be able to vote in a poll for bounties
+ * As a user, I'd like to be able to vote in a poll for bounties
  * As an admin, be able to set up polls for bounties
  * As an admin, be able to view poll results and set up bounty for a certain player.
+ * As a user, I'd like to be able to receive bonus points for tagging a bountied player.
- * As a user, be able to drop out of the game through the app, disabling app features through the duration of the game.
+ * As a user, I'd like to be able to drop out of the game through the app, disabling app features for that user through the duration of the game.
- * As a user, see a score screen when the game session is over.
+ * As a user, I'd like to be able to see a score screen when the game session is over.
  * As a admin, be able to generate revive codes for zombies that let them convert back to humans.
  * As a zombie, be able to enter revive codes that convert them back into human.
  * As an admin, be able to make users untaggable for a set amount of time.

 #####Non-Functional Requirements

-#####Performance
+* The application should be able to run on android devices.
 * The interface should be smooth and fluid without stutters.
- * The client will be a UI for the players while sending work to be done on the server.
+* The phone app should be a UI for the players, sending work to be done on the server.
- * Admins will have unlocked features in app.
+* Admins should have unlocked features in app.
- * The server will handle all requests and do the bulk of the work, while storing information into the database.
+* The server should handle all requests and do the bulk of the work, while storing information into the database.
 * A minimal amount of data should be sent through the app to avoid data overages for the user.
- * Have a server that is able to handle 500 players at once.
+* The server should able to handle 500 players at once.

-#####Design

 * The main screen should be intuitive and have a low number of button presses to get to the desired action.
 * The main screen should have a grid layout with sub menus appearing when certain boxes are pressed.
-* App interface should change themes depending on player status (if time allows).
+* The app interface should change themes depending on player status (if time allows).

-#####Security

 * The application, and server should be able to handle login information securely.